chaosparrot/marithime_talon/marithyme/README.md

 Words that have been inserted that really sound like one another ( Homophones ) are automatically detected and saved in `phonetics/lists/homophones.csv`.

 The auto fixing functionality, that functions like an auto-correct, also saves CSV files containing fixes and the context around it within the `settings/cache` directory.
-You can disable this feature by setting `user.marithyme_auto_fixing_enabled` to 0 inside `marithyme_settings.talon`.
+You can disable this feature by setting `user.marithime_auto_fixing_enabled` to 0 inside `settings.talon`.
 By default the `settings` directory is kept outside of git so any corrections won't be accidentally commited to an external repository by you.

 Note that this package does not have any external website, servers or telemetry.
 All the functionality happens locally.
 This privacy statement is to make sure you understand what is going on underneath the hood that might impact you privacy wise.
 I just wanted to make something that worked smoothly, and unfortunately because of the accessibility APIs across OSes, applications and websites are fractured and / or badly implemented, I had to resort to some of these methods.